silnrsi/fontdocs/README.md

 ## SIL Product Sites usage

-The system can create alternate-flavor markdown specifically for SIL font Product Sites.
+The system can create WordPress flavored HTML specifically for SIL font Product Sites.
 The content of these files can be copied and pasted directly into product site page text edit fields.
 There are a few important considerations:

 Any page that displays the webfonts must have a special shortcode added that lists the fonts used on the page and references the fonts as uploaded to the server.
 It is enclosed in a CSS comment.
 For an example see `features.md`.
-These comments are processed by the `makepsmd.py` script and used to transform the markdown into what is expected by the product sites system.
+These comments are processed by `makepsmd.py`/`pandoc`/`makepshtml.py` and used to transform the markdown into what is expected by the product sites system.

 ```
 <!-- PRODUCT SITE ONLY